lyds-jane/unit3/journal.md

 ### What I learned
 * Basic python syntax, including:
-&rightarrow Arrays
+&rightarrow; Arrays
-&rightarrow Loops
+&rightarrow; Loops
-&rightarrow Variable declaration
+&rightarrow; Variable declaration
-&rightarrow Built-in functions like .capitalize
+&rightarrow; Built-in functions like .capitalize

 ### Questions I have
 * What are we going to do with python?